eslint/rfcs/designs/2023-rule-options-defaults/README.md

 See [[Reference] feat: add meta.defaultOptions](https://github.com/eslint/eslint/pull/17656) > [`function deepMerge`](https://github.com/eslint/eslint/pull/17656/files#diff-9bbcc1ca9625b99554a055ac028190e5bd28432207a7f1a519690c5d0484287fR24) and [`describe("deepMerge")`](https://github.com/eslint/eslint/pull/17656/files#diff-fa70d7d4c142a6c3e727cf7280f981cb80a1db10bd6cc85c205e47e47da05cfeR25) for the proposed defaulting logic.

-The original `options` provided to rules will temporarily be available on a new `context.optionsRaw` property.
-That property will exist solely as a legacy compatibility layer for rules that would want the behavioral and/or documentation benefits of `meta.defaultOptions` but have nonstandard options parsing logic.
-`context.optionsRaw` will be removed in the next major version of ESLint.

 ### Rules with Differing Options Behavior

 [[Reference] feat: add meta.defaultOptions](https://github.com/eslint/eslint/pull/17656) implements `meta.defaultOptions` on rules that include options, are not deprecated, and match any of: